hugen79/NanoVNA-H/README.md

     $ make TARGET=F303

-Since F303 doesn't support crystall-less DFU, a separate ST_Link is required to flash the firmware.
-Users needs to solder the pins on the NanoVNA SWD port.
+Since F303 doesn't support crystal-less DFU, a separate ST_Link is required to flash the firmware.
+Users need to solder the pins on the NanoVNA SWD port.

 To flash firmware at Linux, refer to